PrefectHQ/prefect/docs/ui/work-queues.md

 ![Viewing details of a work queue including agent configuration string](/img/ui/work-queue-details.png)

-You can also pause a work queue from this page by using the slider.
+You can also pause a work queue from this page by using the toggle.

 The commands button enables you to edit or delete the work queue.